 As associate provost, Dr. Biggio’s chief focus is coordinating University-wide efforts for student success, including student retention programs.
 Her key responsibilities include oversight of Samford’s Career Development Center, Disability Resources, Academic Success Center, Student Records and Global Engagement, as well as Interim Registrar.

-Prior to joining the Provost’s office, Biggio served as Director of the Honors Program; Director of the Center for Teaching, Learning and Scholarship; and Director of the Samford in Mission Grant, a $2 million grant from the Lilly Endowment's Programs for the Theological Exploration of Vocation.
-She has been on the faculty at Samford since 2005 and has taught courses at University of Alabama, University of Alabama at Birmingham, and Birmingham-Southern College.
+Prior to joining Academic Affairs, Dr. Biggio served as director of Samford’s Honors Program, director of its Center for Teaching, Learning and Scholarship and director of the Samford in Mission Grant, a $2 million provision from the Lilly Endowment's Programs for the Theological Exploration of Vocation.

 Previously a Samford assistant professor of political science, Dr. Biggio is currently an associate professor of core curriculum.
 Before joining Samford’s faculty, she served as an assistant professor of political science at Birmingham-Southern College and adjunct instructor of political science at the University of Alabama at Birmingham.
 She holds a Ph.D. and M.A. in political science from the University of Alabama at Tuscaloosa and earned her B.A. in political science from Drew University.
 She has also completed the Harvard University Graduate School of Education’s Institute for Management and Leadership in Education course.

 Her past and present service on more than a dozen key Samford committees includes numerous leadership search committees, Samford’s Southern Association of Colleges and Schools Commission on Colleges Steering Committee and QEP Planning and Implementation as well as committees ranging from Academic Technology and Learning Resources to Enrollment Management.